ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/groupsortedarray.md

 **Arguments**

--   `x` – The value.
+-   `column` – The value.
 -   `expr` — Optional.
 The field or expresion to sort by.
 If not set values are sorted by themselves.
-[Integer](../../../sql-reference/data-types/int-uint.md).

 **Example**